Best Price Guarantee

 In some cases, skippers will also be the boat owners (typically day trips) which means they will know all the best-secluded beaches to show you the best that the area has to offer with their local knowledge.

 For day trips you will often be able to use a skipper as well and prices will vary depending on the type of charter boat.

-If you are on a crewed catamaran charter Croatia you do not need a license to sail - you can just turn up at the marina and go.
+If you are on a skippered or crewed catamaran charter in Croatia you do not need a license to sail - you can just turn up at the marina and go.